ThabaniDev/alx-system_engineering-devops/0x00-shell_basics/README.md

 	- Displays current directory contents in long format
 - 4-listmorefiles:
 	- Displays current directory contents including hidden files (starting with *.*) using long format as well
+- 5-listfilesdigitonly:
+	- Displays current directory contents in long format with user and group IDs displayed and all hidden files displayed